-There are things we can all do in our lives to reduce the amount of single use, avoidable plastic we use.
-Here are some tips on how to start a less plastic lifestyle.
+There are things we can all do to reduce the amount of single use, avoidable plastic we use.
+Here are some tips on how to have a less plastic lifestyle.
 Just try one at a time, get used to it and let it settle into your life … then try another.
-Before you know it you’ll have made a huge difference to your ‘plastic bootprint’!
+Before you know it you’ll have made a huge difference to your ‘plastic bootprint’.

 36.5 million single-use bottles are bought every day in the UK.
 Only half are recycled.
 The rest are burnt, buried or end up in the environment.
-Just this action alone makes a big impact on resources, litter … and our pockets!
+This one action alone makes a big impact on resources, litter, and our pockets.
 You can save up to £400 a year by refilling with tap water.

 Straws suck.
 Refuse them.
 Even paper straws.
 If one is put in your drink hand it back explaining you are avoiding unnecessary throwaway items.
 Some people are reliant on straws, we know that.
 In those cases check out the great range of re-usable straws, now widely available.

-As a first step why not decide to stop buying fruit and veg in the supermarket, where it’s plastic wrapped within an inch of its life.
+As a first step why not decide to stop buying fruit and veg in the supermarket, where it’s plastic wrapped.
 Head to your local high street grocer, farm shop, roadside stall or order a veg box from a local grower.
 Less plastic and less food miles = wins all round!
 You can also buy some fruit and veg loose in the supermarket, just pop it straight in the trolley and then into a reusable bag to take home.

 Head to the local bakery and get your loaf, rolls or treats in paper bags.
 Places like Baker Toms on Causeway Head are pretty much completely plastic free.
 Others vary, but all our local bakers are great and have plastic free options.
 In the supermarket opt for loose bread and take your own washable cotton bag.
 Even if we just reduce the amount we buy in plastic, it all helps.
 And it tastes SO much better!